Phineapple18/Scp008/README.md

 # Scp008
-Plugin for the "SCP: Secret Laboratory" game, that allows Zombies (SCP-049-2) and optionally Zombie Flamingos to infect human players with SCP-008, causing them to gradually lose health.
+Plugin for the "SCP: Secret Laboratory" game, that allows Zombies (SCP-049-2) to infect human players with SCP-008, causing them to gradually lose health.
 Depending on the config, infected players can have effects applied to them, cure the infection or turn into Zombies upon death.

 ## Features
-- Zombies and Zombie FLamingos have a configurable chance to infect human players with SCP-008.
+- Zombies have a configurable chance to infect human players with SCP-008.
 - Infected player can:
   * have effects applied to them
   * have hints displayed after their health drops below configurable threshold(s)